kiith-sa/awesome2D/README.rst

 * Optional: Create multiple lighting models (and demo applications) using various sets of pre-rendered data and compare them.

+An article about the project can be found `here <https://github.com/kiith-sa/awesome2D/raw/master/meta/article_01_2013/article.pdf>`_.

 A (PDF) presentation describing this project (in English) can be found `here <https://github.com/kiith-sa/awesome2D/raw/master/meta/presentation-2012-11-13/AdvancedLighting2D.pdf>`_.